palmierieugenio/Getting-and-Cleaning-Data-Course-Project/README.md

 * 2 Extracts only the measurements on the mean and standard deviation for each measurement.

 ### splitmean() :
-* 5From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.